 Diet and illness

-When discussing health, food and herbal remedies, it is important to remember that the most likely cause of many illnesses is usually imbalance in the diet.
-Most people's illnesses are related to their diet, be it a stomach upset for a few days or longer issues relating to weight etc such as blocked arteries.
-We find sincere muslims following the Sunnah in many ways however most muslims seem to have forgotten the Sunnah of eating small amounts and only filling the stomach two thirds.
+When discussing health, food and herbal remedies, it is important to remember that diet plays an important role in health.
+Many illnesses are related to diet, be it a stomach upset for a few days or longer issues relating to weight etc. or blocked arteries etc. According to Islamic tradition, over-eating has always been discouraged and we have been advised to eat small amounts and only filling the stomach two thirds.

 And eat and drink and be not excessive (therein).
 [Surah Al-A'raaf - 7:31]